danielbehargithub/MuskTweets-Impact-on-TeslaStock/README.md

 Calculation of minimum value of precision to earn from this toy model:
 Min Precision = 0.01 / (0.03 + 0.01) = 0.25
-So we are slighly earning from this model
+So we are slightly earning from this model

 ---

 ### ⚙️ Sharpe Ratio Snapshot
-To estimate risk-adjusted performance, a basic **Sharpe ratio** was computed for the subset of tweets labeled as “abnormal”, as in our toy world the risk free rate = 2%:
+To estimate risk-adjusted performance, a basic **Sharpe ratio** was computed for the subset of tweets labeled as “abnormal”, assuming a 2% risk-free rate and using our toy return assumptions.
+**Results:**

-Sharpe Ratio: -0.05
+- Sharpe Ratio: -0.05

-Mean Return: -0.345
+- Mean Return: -0.345

-Std Dev: 6.52
+- Std Dev: 6.52

-This negative Sharpe confirms that- under naïve assumptions- the model’s predictive signals are **Disadvantageous**.
+This negative Sharpe confirms that under naïve assumptions- the model’s predictive signals are **disadvantageous**.
 The exercise highlights the real-world importance of improving **precision**, as every false signal directly translates into unnecessary market exposure.